phil-opp/blog_os/blog/content/edition-2/posts/04-testing/index.md

 We now call the `should_fail` function directly from our `_start` function and exit with a failure exit code if it returns.
 When we run `cargo test --test should_panic` now, we see that the test behaves exactly as before.

-Apart from creating `should_panic` tests, disabling the `harness` attribute can also be useful for complex integration tests, for example when the individual test functions have side effects and need to be run in a specified order.
+Apart from creating `should_panic` tests, disabling the `harness` attribute can also be useful for complex integration tests, for example, when the individual test functions have side effects and need to be run in a specified order.

 ## Summary

-Testing is a very useful technique to ensure that certain components have a desired behavior.
+Testing is a very useful technique to ensure that certain components have the desired behavior.
 Even if they cannot show the absence of bugs, they're still a useful tool for finding them and especially for avoiding regressions.

 This post explained how to set up a test framework for our Rust kernel.
-We used the custom test frameworks feature of Rust to implement support for a simple `#[test_case]` attribute in our bare-metal environment.
-By using the `isa-debug-exit` device of QEMU, our test runner can exit QEMU after running the tests and report the test status out.
+We used Rust's custom test frameworks feature to implement support for a simple `#[test_case]` attribute in our bare-metal environment.
+Using the `isa-debug-exit` device of QEMU, our test runner can exit QEMU after running the tests and report the test status.
 To print error messages to the console instead of the VGA buffer, we created a basic driver for the serial port.

 After creating some tests for our `println` macro, we explored integration tests in the second half of the post.
 We learned that they live in the `tests` directory and are treated as completely separate executables.
 To give them access to the `exit_qemu` function and the `serial_println` macro, we moved most of our code into a library that can be imported by all executables and integration tests.
 Since integration tests run in their own separate environment, they make it possible to test interactions with the hardware or to create tests that should panic.